d-greenlaw/DjangoSocial/README.md

 ## Project Overview

+* Please browse the code for this project here on GitHub.
+It is my cornerstone project and displays my most current skills!

+* Here you can watch a brief [Demo Video](https://drive.google.com/file/d/1Wiy-JPdOTzLNMBUP2e2uVQvvRgaTZXnT/view?usp=sharing) of the project in action.

-* You can test this project in the [Live Server](https://bit.ly/django-social-live).
-Use the dummy accounts found on the login page, one for each tab to emulate multiple user interaction, or make your own account!
+* You can also test the app on the [Live Server](https://djangosocial-production.up.railway.app/).
+Feel free to use the dummy accounts found on the login page, or make your own account.

-* Here is a [Demo Video](https://bit.ly/django-social-demo) of the project in action.

-* Or feel free to download the code and run the app on your local machine.

-To clone and run this application, you'll need [Git](https://git-scm.com), and [Python](https://www.python.org/downloads/) installed.
+To clone and run this application locally you'll need [Git](https://git-scm.com), and [Python](https://www.python.org/downloads/) installed.

 From your command line:

 ```bash
 # Clone this repository